Nikaoto/creq/README.md

 When the same `creq("luasteam.so")` is called on a Linux machine from an executable, we don't need to provide a `LD_LIBRARY_PATH` so long as we place the libraries in the same directory, so creq will directly load those.

+## License

+The dynamic libraries in `example/clibs` belong to their respective owners and are only here as an illustrative example, everything else is MIT licensed.